 - Remove the leek pieces to a separate bowl or plate with a strainer or your hands and pat them dry.

-- Add 2 tbsp olive oil to a soup pot set over medium heat.
+- Add 2 tablespoons of olive oil to a soup pot set over medium heat.
 Add leeks and saute for 5 minutes, occasionally stirring them around.

-- Then add remaining 1 tbsp of olive oil and then diced onion.
+- Then add remaining 1 tablespoon of olive oil and then diced onion.
 Saute for 3-4 minutes or until onion becomes slightly golden.

 - Add minced garlic and saute for an additional 2 minutes.

 - Pour in broth and raise heat to medium-high.
 Stir in cubed potatoes.

 - Once soup reaches a boil, lower heat and simmer soup for 20-25 minutes, or until potatoes are tender.

 - Blend soup until creamy, either using an immersion blender or by carefully transferring batches of the soup to a blender and returning to the soup pot over medium heat.